GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/README.md

 ## Deploy the platform

-[Sandbox Reference Architecture Guide](examples/platform/sandbox/README.md): Set up an environment to familiarize yourself with the architecture and get an understanding of the concepts.
+[Playground Reference Architecture](examples/platform/playground/README.md): Set up an environment to familiarize yourself with the architecture and get an understanding of the concepts.

 ## Use cases